<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 • Share a step-by-step tutorial

-Or pair this post format with any of the other ideas in this article!
+Or pair this post format with the other post ideas in this article!

 26. Go Live

-Going live allows you to engage with your followers in a more personal and spontaneous way, fostering a sense of authenticity and community.
+Going Live allows you to engage with your followers more personally and spontaneously, fostering a sense of authenticity and community.

 Here are some tips to make your first Instagram Live a success: